smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 The `storage` folder in the same directory as the `sdl_preloaded_pt.json` file needs to be deleted before changes made to the `sdl_preloaded_pt.json` will take effect.
 !!!

-For more information about policy tables please visit [Policy Tables Guides](https://smartdevicelink.com/en/guides/sdl-server/api-reference-documentation/policy-table/overview).
+For more information about policy tables please visit the [Policy Tables Guide](https://smartdevicelink.com/en/guides/sdl-server/api-reference-documentation/policy-table/overview).

 !!!
 NOTE
 Don't forget to modify `ws://<ip address>:<port>` with your own IP address and app number.
 To find and/or change the port configured in the Hello Sdl app, check the port variable in the `Main.java` class.